Florence Nightingale: Early life

 Nightingale underwent the first of several experiences that she believed were calls from God in February 1837 while at Embley Park, prompting a strong desire to devote her life to the service of others.
 In her youth she was respectful of her family's opposition to her working as a nurse, only announcing her decision to enter the field in 1844.
 Despite the anger and distress of her mother and sister, she rejected the expected role for a woman of her status to become a wife and mother.
 Nightingale worked hard to educate herself in the art and science of nursing, in the face of opposition from her family and the restrictive social code for affluent young English women.

 As a young woman, Nightingale was described as attractive, slender, and graceful.
 While her demeanour was often severe, she was said to be very charming and to possess a radiant smile.
 Her most persistent suitor was the politician and poet Richard Monckton Milnes, but after a nine-year courtship, she rejected him, convinced that marriage would interfere with her ability to follow her calling to nursing.

 In Rome in 1847, she met Sidney Herbert, a politician who had been Secretary at War (1845–1846) who was on his honeymoon.
 He and Nightingale became lifelong close friends.
 Herbert would be Secretary of War again during the Crimean War when he and his wife would be instrumental in facilitating Nightingale's nursing work in Crimea.
 She became Herbert's key adviser throughout his political career, though she was accused by some of having hastened Herbert's death from Bright's disease in 1861 because of the pressure her programme of reform placed on him.
 Nightingale also much later had strong relations with academic Benjamin Jowett, who may have wanted to marry her.

 Nightingale continued her travels (now with Charles and Selina Bracebridge) as far as Greece and Egypt.
 While in Athens, Greece, Nightingale rescued a juvenile little owl from a group of children who were tormenting it, and she named the owl Athena.
-Nightingale often carried the owl in her pocket, until the pet died (soon before Nightingale left for Crimea).
+Nightingale often carried the owl in her pocket, until the pet died (shortly before Nightingale left for Crimea).